-I mounted a four foot fence made out of chicken wire to keep the chickens from jumping over the wooden wall or pecking the greenhouse plastic.
+I grabbed an old bookshelf and added some boards to the front of the shelves to hold in nesting material.
+I mounted a four-foot fence made of chicken wire to keep the chickens from jumping over the wooden wall or pecking the greenhouse plastic.

 The result?
 My chickens loved it!

-At the time I was picking up organic produce “waste” from the local co-op grocery store, so I’d throw those food scraps directly on top of the deep bedding to get consumed or mixed into the composting material.
+At the time, I was picking up organic produce waste from the local co-op grocery store, so I’d throw those food scraps directly on top of the deep bedding to get consumed or mixed into the composting material.

-The greenhouse was unheated, so it still got cold at night; however, the chickens had each other for warmth, and the greenhouse protected them from wind and rain.
+The greenhouse was unheated, so it still got cold at night.
+However, the chickens had each other for warmth, and the greenhouse protected them from wind and rain.

-There were many single-digit nights and everyone did just fine.
+There were many single-digit nights, and everyone did just fine.
 Looking back, I would have added more ventilation on the top sides of the greenhouse and an outdoor run topped with lots of carbon material that could serve as an outdoor garden once the chickens were removed.

 Idea # 5 – Coop and Run

-In many of these situations, the housing has a floor and the owner has to muck out the manure regularly.
+In a coop and run situation, neither the coop nor the run is mobile.
+In many of these situations, the housing has a floor, and the owner has to muck out the manure regularly.